What Is a Complex Sentence?

 So, using that structure we can easily form examples of complex sentences:

-- Despite her advancing years, Elesa was still the best player on the team.
+- Because she was scoring many baskets, Elesa was considered the best player on the team.

-- Elesa was still the best player on the team despite her advancing years.
+- Elesa was considered the best player on the team because she was scoring many baskets.

 - Since Hannah got here, she’s been nothing but trouble.